KONMARI METHOD®

 Experience & Certification

-Kati Carrapa brings long-term, lived experience alongside advanced KonMari® training to her work.
-She has been decluttering and organizing spaces since 2010 and began working professionally as a professional organizer in 2017.
+Kati Carrapa brings long-term, lived experience alongside KonMari® training to her work.
+She began decluttering and organizing during her university years, supporting friends and family.

 • Master Level KonMari® Consultant (2024)